operations-project/operations/src/modules/site/README.md

   - *Site Overrides:* Allow a remote site data receiver to override configuration or fields.
 Choose what fields, configurations, or states will be set from the remote site entity.
 - **Edit Info:** The Site Entity Edit page, with fields, revision log, and standard entity form features.
 - **Fields:** Manage fields, form, and display of the Site Entity.

-## Development

-Development for this project takes place within the [Drupal Operations Module](https://www.drupal.org/project/operations).

-See that project for more information.

-### Branches

-The main branch is `1.0.x`.

-Old branches `1.1.x` and `1.2.x` were created when debugging composer dependency issues.
-They are now stale.
-They will be revived in the future when moving to those versions.

 ## Side Definition Entity